Effect of Jitter on the Settling Time of Mesochronous Clock Retiming Circuits: Techniques for reducing the settling time

 \subsubsection{Reduction in settling time with charge pump mismatch}

-Figure~\ref{fig:ch6:vc-cp-mismatch} shows the reduction in the settling time of the circuit with the introduction of a 10\% mismatch in the UP and the DN currents of the charge pump.
+Fig.~\ref{fig:ch6:vc-cp-mismatch} shows the reduction in the settling time of the circuit with the introduction of a 10\% mismatch in the UP and the DN currents of the charge pump.
 Under identical initial conditions, a simulation with 10\% mismatch showed $>$80\% reduction in the time taken to exit the window $\cW$.

-Charge pump mismatch can result in increased jitter once the circuit has locked.
-Hence, if good jitter performance is desired, the introduced mismatch can be switched off after lock has been achieved.
+Charge pump mismatch, however, can result in increased jitter once the circuit has locked.
+Simulations of the coarse+fine retiming circuit show that a 10\% mismatch in the values of the UP and DN currents increases the peak-to-peak jitter of the recovered clock from 2.04~ps to 2.27~ps, which is approximately a 10\% increase in the jitter.
+This is still only about 0.6\% of the clock period of 400~ps which was used in this simulation.
+If such a performance degradation is not acceptable, the introduced mismatch can be switched off after lock has been achieved.